-38 USSG §2D1.1, comment. (n.27(B)).
+&lt;sup>39 USSG §2D1.1, comment. (n.27(B)).

-$^{^{39}}$ E.g., USSG §2D1.10 (directing the application of the greater of "3 plus the offense level from the Drug Quantity Table" or 20).
+$^{40}$ E.g., USSG §2D1.10(a) (directing the application of the greater of "3 plus the offense level from the Drug Quantity Table" or 20).

-40 E.g., USSG §2D1.8 (directing the application of "[t]he offense level from §2D1.1" subject to a 4-level reduction "[i]f the defendant had no participation in the underlying controlled substance offense other than allowing use of the premises").
+&lt;sup>41 E.g., USSG §2D1.8(a) (directing the application of "[t]he offense level from §2D1.1" subject to a 4-level reduction "[i]f the defendant had no participation in the underlying controlled substance offense other than allowing use of the premises").

 This provision does not require that the defendant be convicted of multiple counts.
-USSG §1B1.3, comment. (backg'd.) ("Conduct that is not formally charged or is not an element of the offense of conviction may enter into the determination of the applicable guideline sentencing range."); see also United States v.
-Watts, 519 U.S. 148, 157 (1997) (sentencing court may consider conduct of which defendant has been acquitted, so long as that conduct has been proved by a preponderance of the evidence).
+USSG §1B1.3, comment. (backg'd.) ("Conduct that is not formally charged or is not an element of the offense of conviction may enter into the determination of the applicable guideline sentencing range."); see also Amendment 1 of the amendments submitted by the Commission to Congress on April 30, 2024, 89 FR 36853 (May 3, 2024) (specifying in §1B1.3(c) that relevant conduct excludes "conduct for which the defendant was criminally charged and acquitted in federal court, unless such conduct also establishes, in whole or in part, the instant offense of conviction").
+Absent congressional action to the contrary, the amendment will become effective on November 1, 2024.